For more than 65 years, Gilmour Academy has provided an independent, Catholic, college-preparatory education in the Holy Cross tradition.

 List of 4 items.

-The historic Tudor House mansion that Gilmour’s admission department now calls home was completed in 1924.
+The historic Tudor House mansion that Gilmour’s Admission, Advancement, Business, Communication and Marketing Offices now call home was completed in 1924.
 It was commissioned by Cleveland industrialist and founder of the Cleveland Foundry Co.
-Francis E. Drury as a near-replica of his original home on Euclid Avenue’s Millionaire’s Row.
+Francis E. Drury as a near-replica of his original home on Euclid Avenue’s Millionaires' Row.